Gonçalo Tabuaço

-José Gonçalo Macedo Tabuaço (born 11 March 2001) is a Portuguese footballer who plays as a goalkeeper for Liga Portugal 2 club Marítimo.
+José Gonçalo Macedo Tabuaço (born 11 March 2001) is a Portuguese professional footballer who plays as a goalkeeper for Primeira Liga club Marítimo.

 Club career

 Estrela da Amadora

 Tabuaço began his career with Estrela, and was given his Liga Portugal 2 debut by head coach Ricardo Chéu on 2 October 2021, in a 1–0 victory with Leixões S.C. at the Estádio José Gomes.

 B-SAD

 On 9 August 2022, Tabuaço joined B-SAD of the Liga Portugal 2 on a two-year deal.

 Lugo

 On 1 July 2023, Tabuaço moved abroad and signed a contract with CD Lugo of the Spanish Primera Federación.

 Marítimo

-On 5 July 2024, Tabuaço moved back to Portugal to play for C.S.
-Marítimo.
+On 5 July 2024, Tabuaço returned to Portugal to play for Liga Portugal 2 club Marítimo.

+Leixões

+In January 2026, after struggling for game-time with Marítimo during the first half of the 2025–26 season, Tabuaço joined fellow Liga Portugal 2 side Leixões on loan with an option-to-buy.